open-mission/open-mission/README.md

 </p>

-> Building open-source technology to serve the Church.
+> Building open-source technology for biblical engagement.

-Open Mission is a Christian open-source initiative dedicated to creating free, modern, and accessible technology that helps people engage with the Bible, grow in faith, and support churches and ministries around the world.
+Open Mission is a Christian open-source initiative dedicated to creating free, modern, and accessible technology that helps people engage with Scripture, grow in faith, and support churches and ministries around the world.

 We believe technology should remove barriers—not create them.

-Our mission is to build an ecosystem of high-quality open-source software that empowers individuals, churches, ministries, educators, and developers to create, share, and improve tools that serve others.
+Our mission is to build an ecosystem of high-quality open-source software that empowers individuals, churches, ministries, educators, translators, and developers to create, share, and improve tools that serve others.

 ---